Augmenting Human-Centered Racial Covenant Detection and Georeferencing with Plug-and-Play NLP Pipelines: Method

 To obtain token-level details from document-level annotations, we align the volunteer-flagged documents with optical character recognition (OCR) results and match each word against a hand-curated lexicon of 73 racially restrictive terms and phrases (e.g., ``Caucasian'', ``Hindu'', ``domestic servants'').
 This creates 147,555 labeled sentences from 7,244 documents, with 15\% of the tokens labeled as racially restrictive.
 To increase the diversity and generalizability of the training data, we adapt two stereotype corpora, StereoSet~\cite{c:nadeem2021} and CrowS-Pairs~\cite{c:nangia2020}.
 From these corpora, we extract sentences tagged with racial stereotypes and their associated target entities.
 This contributes an additional 3,362 labeled sentences with racially restrictive terms.

+OCR noise is common in historical deeds, which can degrade the recall of fuzzy string matching.
+Moreover, relying on a predefined lexicon cannot capture paraphrases or novel phrasings that are missing from the predefined term list.
+To address both issues, we train a token-classification model so that the sentence-level context helps (1) recover distorted tokens introduced by OCR errors and (2) identify previously unseen but semantically equivalent restrictive terminologies.

-Using the aforementioned data, we fine-tune ModernBERT~\cite{c:warner2024} for token classification.
+Therefore, we fine-tune ModernBERT~\cite{c:warner2024} for token classification.
 We choose ModernBERT over BERT~\cite{c:devlin2019} and its variants due to its ability to process longer context windows and its improved inference speed.
 The two characteristics are especially beneficial for parsing deed sentences since deed documents often exceed the context limit of standard BERT models.
 The fine-tuned model labels each word in the document as either part of a racially restrictive term or not.